mags0ft/spamfilter/docs/results.md

 # 🔎 Results

-The `spamfilter` module is highly object-oriented and therefore encapsulates results of filtering runs in a `Result` object which will be constructed once a pipeline is done filtering a string.
+The `spamfilter` library is highly object-oriented and therefore encapsulates results of filtering runs in a `Result` object which will be constructed once a pipeline is done filtering a string.

 The Result object is made to unify returned data by pipelines and is very easy to use.